tvenis/dfs-lineup-manager/scripts/README.md

 - Run with `--fix` to auto-fix some issues
 - Review and fix remaining warnings manually
 - Consider disabling specific rules if needed

+### Testing Issues
+- Run `./web/scripts/run-tests.sh` to run tests manually
+- Use `--verbose` flag for detailed test output
+- Check test files in `web/src/__tests__/` directory
+- Ensure all dependencies are installed with `npm install --legacy-peer-deps`

 ### Pre-commit Hook Issues
 - Ensure the hook is executable: `chmod +x .git/hooks/pre-commit`